atmodatcode/conda-vs-mamba/README.md

 Here are the snakes we want to deal with:

-* Python: programming language
+* `python`: programming language
-* Conda: package manager ... made in Python
+* `conda`: package manager ... made in `python`
-* Mamba: the same as `conda` ... just makes package installation faster!
+* `mamba`: the same as `conda` ... just makes package installation faster!

 ### Why conda?

-Some remarks:
-* A package manager which can be use as normal user (no admin rights)
+* A package manager which can be used as normal user (no admin rights).
+* You can build your own packages ... there is a community supporting you on *conda-forge*.
 * You can create environments which contain all the packages you need.
-* You can build your own packages ... there is a community supporting you on *conda-forge*.
-* You can use conda environments to make your projects reproducible.
+* You can use conda environments to make your projects reproducible and interoperable.

 https://docs.conda.io/en/latest/